 Contents of this blog

-Company data is, just as the name indicates, data about a company that provides information on a company’s characteristics, interests, and tendencies.
-Company data helps salespeople make well-informed decisions about both which companies to work on and when, where and with what message they should reach out to a specific company.
-In other words, this type of data allows salespeople to be more pointed and timely in their sales efforts.
+Company data, analyzed, helps salespeople make well-informed decisions about both which companies to work on and when, where and with what message they should reach out to a specific company.

 What’s Firmographic Data?